ipfs-inactive/docs/content/introduction/usage.md

 Make note of the tcp ports you get.
 If they are different, use yours in the commands below.
 </div>

 Now, switch back to your original terminal.
-If you're connected to the network, you should be able to see the ipfs addresses of your peers when you run:
+If you’re connected to the network, you should be able to see the ipfs addresses of your peers when you run:

 ```sh